noi-techpark/bdp-commons/data-collectors/spreadsheets-office365/README.md

 # Office 365 Spreadsheets DataCollector

-A data collector to automatically fetch data from an Office 365 Worksheet and write the data to a database.
+A data collector to synchronize an Office 365 Worksheet hosted on a Microsoft Sharepoint site, with a Big Data Platform using Keycloak.

-This application was written to be used with the [OpenDataHub](https://opendatahub.bz.it/) of NOI-Tech Park, but you can change the code and make it work with every database system you want.
-Just change the mapping and writing of the extracted data from the worksheet to your database.

-For Authentication with the Graph API msal4j is used.
+For Authentication with Microsoft's Services msal4j with certificates is used.
 All other requests are made using the REST API.

 For Authentication with the ODH, [Keycloak](https://www.keycloak.org/) is used.